isomerpages/gb-assist/_productivity-solutions-grant/1-overview.md

 #### How to apply?

 #### 3 steps:
-1. Access the list of supportable solutions for eligible for your sector and identify relevant solutions that best suit your business needs.
+1. Access the list of supportable solutions eligible for your sector and identify relevant solutions that best suit your business needs.
 2. For **IT solutions:** Get a quotation from the pre-approved vendor
 <br>For **Equipment:** Source for the equipment and get a quotation from the vendor
 <br> For **Consultancy Service:** Get a quotation from the pre-approved consultant